boschresearch/pylife/docs/user_guide.rst

 * :mod:`pylife.stress.rainflow` – a versatile module for rainflow counting
 * :mod:`pylife.stress.equistress` for equivalent stress calculations from stress tensors
-* :mod:`pylife.stress.timesignal` for operations on timesignals
+* :mod:`pylife.stress.timesignal` for operations on time signals